 It’s a small circular orifice situated about 2 cm below and somewhat behind the ileocaecal orifice.
 The orifice is safeguarded by trivial semicircular fold of mucous membrane referred to as valve of Gerlach connected to the lower margin of the opening.

-The caecum is provided by the anterior and posterior caecal branches of the ileocolic artery, a branch of superior mesenteric artery.
+- The caecum is supplied by the anterior and posterior caecal branches of the ileocolic artery, a branch of superior mesenteric artery.

 The sympathetic Nerve Supply is originated from T11 and L1 spinal sections via superior mesenteric plexus.
 The parasympathetic Nerve Supply is originated from both vagus nerves.